grazies/CodeLabs-GameDev-2-UnityWin10/README.md

 	- The _Scripting Backend_ should be **Dotnet**

 	- Check the **Don't process** checkbox.
 Don't process is used to tell Unity that it should not patch the assembly.
 Unity needs to do extra processing to patch assemblies that have classes that need to be serialized in Unity; for most managed plugins that just add native integration, the Don't process should be checked as these assemblies rarely contain Unity serializable objects.
-To be 100% accurate, the setting is not required since we have a .winmd, and not a .dll, but i wanted to explain the setting, so leave it checked.
+To be precise, the setting is not required since we have a .winmd and Unity knows not to process these, but i wanted to explain the setting, so leave it checked.
+It this was a dll, then the setting would be needed.

 	- For placeholder, point it to the VungleSDKProxy dll in the **Plugins** folder.
 This tells Unity to use that placeholder assembly within the Unity editor.
 We need placeholder assemblies because the Unity Editor is running Mono, it can't load .NET 4.5 assemblies (or WinMDs).
-Placeholders mimic the API signatures of the assembly we want to use, but placeholders are compiled against .NET 3.5. that way every thing compiles within editor (using placeholder), and when building to target UWP (using real plugin).
+Placeholders mimic the API signatures of the assembly we want to use, but placeholders are compiled against .NET 3.5. that way every thing compiles within the editor (susing placeholder), and it also compiles when building to target UWP (using real plugin).
 	- Here is our complete settings for our VungleSDKProxy in Plugins\Metro, so you can verify you made all the changes.
 Again, click *Apply* when you are done.

 	![VungleSDKProxy.winmd Import Settings](./Images/VungleSDKProxyPluginsMetro.png "VungleSDKProxy.winmd Import Settings")

 	_VungleSDKProxy.winmd Import Settings_

 1. Next, delete the **VungleSDK.winmd** file in the **Plugins\Metro** folder.
-We won't use this as we are going to configure the one under UWP folder.
-The Vungle package includes this extra file to workaround an issue in earlier versions of Unity.
+The Vungle package includes this extra file to workaround an issue in earlier versions of Unity, but for 5.3.3 and later we don't need it.
 Do pay attention to the folder and make sure you only delete the one in Plugins\Metro, not the one in Plugins\Metro\UWP.

 2. Next, we can configure **VungleSDK.winmd** in **Plugins\Metro\UWP** using these settings.